 Why isn’t it happening already?

 I’ve always been the impatient kind.
-It doesn’t matter if I’m starting a new blog, writing a book or creating a new coaching programme, I want it to be done… yesterday.
+It doesn’t matter if I’m starting a new business, writing a book, or creating a new coaching programme, I want it to be done… yesterday.
 It doesn’t help that everywhere I look I see other women living my dreams.

-They already have 3 NYT best-sellers under their belt, while I’m sitting here writing the first draft of my book.
+They already have 3 NYT best-sellers under their belt while I’m sitting here writing the first draft of my book.
 Or they’re creating amazing coaching retreats that sell out in seconds, while I always seem to be hustling hard during a launch.

 It’s a lie.

 The truth is, success takes time.
 Those successful entrepreneurs who have the business and lifestyle you dream of didn’t get there overnight.